kevbotliu/polymus/README.md

 # polymus

 A Tetris variation made with vanilla JS and HTML5 canvas.
+Allows for varying polymino and board sizes.